Video to SRT Converter 2026: Best Tools to Export Video Transcripts as Subtitles

 • DOCX (Microsoft Word)

-VidNotes uses OpenAI's Whisper model to achieve 95%+ accuracy on clear audio and supports 98 languages.
-The timestamped transcript editor lets you correct any errors before exporting, ensuring perfect subtitle sync.
+VidNotes runs OpenAI's Whisper model for 95%+ accuracy on clear audio, with 98 languages supported.
+The timestamped editor lets you fix errors before exporting so subtitles sync clean.

 Platforms: iOS app, web app (app.vidnotes.app), Chrome extension, Android (coming soon)